 UK Co-op Law Reform 2013-2014: History of the Changes

-Consolidation of existing primary and secondary legislation has been in process since January 2012′s announcement from No 10 Downing Street.
+The process of Consolidation began with January 2012′s announcement from No 10 Downing Street.

 On 26th September 2013, the Law Commission published an explanation of the process: